Pylons/akhet/docs/index.rst

 * A separate logger is configured for the application package, and is added to the handlers module
 * Configures logging in .ini and handlers
-* A websetup module to initialize your database
+* A script to initialize your database

 pyramid_sqla has five dependencies: Pyramid_, SQLAlchemy_, repoze.tm2_,
 zope.sqlalchemy_, and transaction_.
 It's tested on Python 2.6/Linux but should